Transition from Statistical to Hardware-Limited Scaling in Photonic Quantum State Reconstruction: Methods

 \subsection{Experimental realization}

 The experiments were conducted using an 8-channel Mach-Zehnder interferometer (MZI) mesh, following the architecture proposed by Clements et al.~\cite{clements2016optimal} and implemented via a fully programmable Quix Quantum processor~\cite{taballione2021universal}.
-The experimental setup, illustrated in Figure~\ref{fig:expsetup}, comprises a $1550\,\rm nm$ laser source (Thorlabs S5FC1005P) and a fiber switch that governs photon injection into specific channels of the 8-channel processor.
+The experimental setup, illustrated in Figure~\ref{fig:expsetup}, comprises a $1550\,\text{nm}$ laser source (Thorlabs S5FC1005P) and a fiber switch that governs photon injection into specific channels of the 8-channel processor.

+The chosen light source is a continuous-wave Fabry-Perot laser diode operating at a central wavelength of 1550 nm with a -3dB bandwidth of 50 nm.
+The coherence length of this broadband field is defined by $L_c = \lambda^2 / \Delta\lambda$, yielding approximately 48 µm in vacuum.
+Accounting for the refractive index of the silicon nitride host material ($n \approx 2$ at 1550 nm), the effective coherence length within the waveguides is reduced to approximately 24 µm.
+While this corresponds to a relatively short coherence window of roughly 31 wavelengths, it does not degrade the implementation of the unitary transformations.
+The fundamental building block of the integrated photonic network is the balanced Mach-Zehnder interferometer, composed of tunable beam splitters and phase shifters, see Fig. 2.

+This specific architecture is engineered such that the structural optical path length remains symmetric regardless of the internal routing.
+Because the intrinsic path-length differences between the respective interferometer arms are negligible compared to the 24 µm coherence length, the network sustains highly stable interference across all physical modes, ensuring the operational fidelity of the setup.

+This macroscopic regime allows us to treat the detection voltages at the photodiode array strictly as classical probabilities, effectively isolating the statistical scaling behavior to the variance introduced by the Haar-random sampling of the unitary matrices.
 Output intensities are subsequently recorded by an array of photodiodes (Thorlabs FGA01FC).
 Both the photonic processor and the photodiode array are directly interfaced to a control computer.
 For measurement protocols, we employ Python scripts that leverage the proprietary ``dogwood'' library from Quix Quantum; this framework not only supports basic chip operations but also enables the precise configuration of arbitrary unitary matrices.

 A unit cell of the MZI, shown in Fig.~\ref{fig:unit_cell}, consists of a phase shifter with an external phase $\phi$ and an internal interferometer phase $\theta$, together with a pair of 50:50 beam splitters.